hewopotat/expense-tracker/README.md

-# BudgetPH — PWA
+# Expense Tracker

-A personal budget tracker for the Philippines, built as a Progressive Web App (PWA).
+A personal budget tracker, built as a Progressive Web App (PWA).

 ## Files